AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 The expected behaviour of resolution of canonical identifiers is summarised below:
 - An unversioned canonical identifier, if it resolves, **SHALL** resolve to the latest FHIR version and the latest published version of that resource with exception of an ImplementationGuide resource
-- The canonical identifier of an ImplementationGuide resource, if it resolves, **SHALL** resolve to the Home page of that specification, see detailed expected resolution behaviour for publication URIs below
+- The canonical identifier of an ImplementationGuide resource, if it resolves, **SHALL** resolve to the Home page of that publication, see detailed expected resolution behaviour for publication URLs below
 - The publication location **SHOULD** be a FHIR server hosting resources so that a GET of [canonical]/[Type]/[id] or the canonical identifier returns a FHIR resource

-**Publication URIs**
+**Publication URLs**

 To account for a potential future need to concurrently actively support multiple major versions of FHIR, i.e. support a new capability like a record type or API or interaction in more than one FHIR version, publication locations **SHOULD** make content available in:
 - completely unversioned URIs, i.e. non-FHIR versioned and non-publication versioned
 - publication versioned URIs that are non-FHIR versioned
 - fully versioned URIs, i.e. FHIR versioned and publication versioned

-Therefore, a publication URI may be made up of [base-publication-uri]/[fhir-version]/[publication-name]/[publication-version]:
+Therefore, a publication URL may be made up of [base-publication-url]/[fhir-version]/[publication-name]/[publication-version]:

-- [base-publication-uri] is `TBD`
+- [base-publication-url] is `TBD`
 - [fhir-version] is in the form of `STU3` or `R4`
 - [publication-name] **SHALL** be all lowercase and have individual words separated by `-`
   - **SHALL** be `dh` for a publication that manages the core and common ADHA FHIR materials for a FHIR version